WordPress/openverse/README.md

     - Requires [npm](https://www.npmjs.com) as the package manager.
 - **`brand/`:** This directory contains brand assets for the project.
 - **`rfcs/`:** This directory contains proposals for changes to Openverse.
+- **`templates/`:** This directory contains templates which are rendered by GitHub and synced across the other repositories.